 What Are Problem-Solving Courts?

-Problem-solving courts began in the 1990s to accommodate offenders with specific needs and problems that were not or could not be adequately addressed in traditional courts.
-Problem-solving courts seek to promote outcomes that will benefit not only the offender, but the victim and society as well.
-Thus problem-solving courts were developed as an innovative response to deal with offenders' problems, including drug abuse, mental illness, and domestic violence.
-Although most problem solving court models are relatively new, early results from studies show that these types of courts are having a positive impact on the lives of offenders and victims and in some instances are saving jail and prison costs.
+Problem-solving courts began in the 1990s to accommodate justice involved individuals with specific needs and problems that were not or could not be adequately addressed in traditional courts.
+Problem-solving courts seek to promote outcomes that will benefit not only the justice involved individual, but the victim and society as well.
+Thus problem-solving courts were developed as an innovative response to deal with individuals' needs, including drug abuse and mental illness.
+Results from studies show that these types of courts are having a positive impact on the lives of justice involved individuals and victims and in some instances provide cost-savings for jails and prisons.

 In general, problem-solving courts share some common elements:

 - Focus on Outcomes.
-Problem-solving courts are designed to provide positive case outcomes for victims, society and the offender (e.g., reducing recidivism or creating safer communities).
+Problem-solving courts are designed to provide positive case outcomes for victims, society and the justice involved individuals (e.g., reducing recidivism or creating safer communities).

 - System Change.
 Problem-solving courts promote reform in how the government responds to problems such as drug addiction and mental illness.

 - Judicial Involvement.
-Judges take a more hands-on approach to addressing problems and changing behaviors of defendants.
+Judges take a more hands-on approach to addressing problems and changing behaviors of individulas in these courts.

 - Collaboration.
 Problem-solving courts work with external parties to achieve certain goals (e.g., developing partnerships with mental health providers).